-The Nikon D5300 is a beginner DSLR which ranks with Canon EOS Rebel T6.
+The Nikon D5300 is a beginner DSLR that ranks with Canon EOS Rebel T6.
 It uses a sensor minus a low pass filter.
-Therefore, this entry level camera has potential to capture more detail.
-It comes with new EXPEED 4 processing engine.
+Therefore, this entry-level camera has the potential to capture more detail.
+It comes with a new EXPEED 4 processing engine.
 This has given Nikon D5300 power to improve image quality.

 The beginner DSLR has an impact on noise control at high sensitivity settings as well.
-Settings are user-friendly with a simple navigation to the desired feature.
+Settings are user-friendly with simple navigation to the desired feature.
 You only need to press the OK button.
-This simple approach is fast to use by beginners and could be enhanced more with a touch sensitive screen.
+This simple approach is fast to use by beginners and could be enhanced more with a touch-sensitive screen.

 This beginner DSLR comes with a polycarbonate body.
 It’s the first Nikon model to be built with a monocoque construction.
 Having a shell made from a single piece of material makes Nikon D5300 stronger.
 It is fitted with a stereo mic port above the viewfinder and GPS plus Wi-Fi.
 There is a large mode dial on the top plate for accessing automatic options like Scene Effects modes.

-On a good note, its magnified view when focusing manually gives a lot of detail.
+On a good note, it’s a magnified view when focusing manually gives a lot of detail.
 Thus, the Nikon D5300 works well when capturing stationary macro and still life objects.

-As expected from an entry level DSLR target at aspiring photographers, the Nikon D5300 shoots pleasant pictures.
+As expected from an entry-level DSLR target at aspiring photographers, the Nikon D5300 shoots pleasant pictures.
 They have a lot of detail and beautiful vibrant colors.
-With high sensitivity settings, this best beginner DSLR produces JPEG images with higher signal-to-noise ratio.
+With high sensitivity settings, this best beginner DSLR produces JPEG images with a higher signal-to-noise ratio.
 It means there is less noise visible.

 Nikon D5300 produces images with very pleasant colors.
-Do not avoid Landscape Picture Control mode.
+Do not avoid the Landscape Picture Control mode.
 It can produce some punchy results.
-This entry level camera has other modes like Creative Effect mode, HDR Painting mode, and Toy Camera Mode.
+This entry-level camera has other modes like Creative Effect mode, HDR Painting mode, and Toy Camera Mode.

 GPS system makes it possible to tag images with longitude, latitude, and altitude of shooting location.
 You can use Nikon’s ViewNX2 software to create travel maps to be displayed on Nikon Image Space.
 Or, you can share them on your social networks or site which supports GPS like Flickr.